Overview

 Storage capabilities

 When you create an instance, a 100 GB Block Storage volume is automatically attached as a primary boot volume.
-To add secondary data volumes to your instance, create Block Storage volumes.
+You can increase the capacity of the boot volume to 250 GB.
+To add secondary data volumes to your instance, create Block Storage for VPC volumes or File Storage for VPC shares.

 External connectivity